 Logicians love to explore new ideas and possibilities.
 This allows them to utilize their knowledge and intellect to help them see what others think regarding specific issues and concepts.
 Because their immense quest to acquire as much knowledge as possible is rarely quenched, most Logicians spend their whole lives learning and acquiring as much knowledge as possible.

 For an INTP, it's crucial that any new theories are supported by logical and well-framed arguments.
 This ties with their analytical side, which strives to pursue understanding, truth, and objectivity.
-This relentless pursuit can often be the goal of their lives, and many INTPs love to pour their energy into identifying errors to eliminate data.
+This relentless pursuit can often be their driving force, and many INTPs love to identify errors to eliminate data.

 Logicians are also open-minded, which helps them achieve this pursuit.
 When it comes to exploring their options and learning, INTPs like looking at ideas from a fresh perspective.
 They often dislike feeling 'stuck' and the need to focus on concepts and theories which have already been proven.
 Due to this, many INTPs excel in the science field as they love to discover ideas and cross boundaries in their pursuit of knowledge acquisition.
 Logicians dislike following rules and are fully prepared to keep their minds open to ideas others may deem impossible.